Oryx vs Curve Dental:

 | Support & Onboarding | White-glove onboarding, guided setup | Traditional onboarding and support |

-| Customer Feedback & Product Updates | Frequent weekly or bi-weekly releases that often include usability improvements requested by customers | Some users report slower turnaround on feature requests and inconsistent implementation of updates across the platform |
+| Customer Feedback & Product Updates | Oryx ships around 70 new features and enhancements per year, with weekly or bi-weekly releases that often include usability improvements requested directly by customers | Some users report slower turnaround on feature requests and inconsistent implementation of updates across the platform |

 | Security & Compliance | HIPAA-compliant, cloud-native | HIPAA-compliant, cloud-based |